csivitu/ctfup/README.md

 # Specifies what version of the challenge specification was used.
 # Subject to change until ctfcli v1.0.0
 version: "0.1"

+# The ports to expose.
+The target port will be used to access the deployed container.
+expose:
+- containerPort: 9999
+  targetPort: 30231
 ```

 4. The directory containing the `challenge.yml` file must _also_ contain a Dockerfile which will be used by GKE.<br><br>